MarkWallbang/Veolet/README.md

 ## Run tests

-Tests can be run in the emulator environment and the testnet environment.
-You first have to set an environment variable to set the environment you want to test on.

-On Windows (run cmd as administrator):
+Tests can be run from inside the cadence/lib/go/test folder.
+Simply navigate to the folder and run the following command:

 ```
-setx veolettestenv "emulator" / "testnet" /M
+go test -v
 ```